The 10 Best Water Parks in Florida for 2026

 Best for: Jacksonville locals and families visiting Northeast Florida.

-Buy tickets online.
-Nearly every park offers a 10 to 20 percent web discount over gate prices.
-This is free money.
-Never buy tickets at the gate if you can avoid it.
+- Buy tickets online.
+Nearly every park offers a 10–20% web discount over gate prices.
+Never buy at the gate if you can avoid it.

-Go after 2 or 3 PM.
+- Go after 2 or 3 PM.
 Several parks sell discounted afternoon tickets.
-You lose the morning but avoid the worst crowds and the strongest sun.
+You lose the morning but avoid the worst crowds.

-Pack a cooler.
+- Pack a cooler.
 Many Florida parks allow small soft coolers with food and non-alcoholic drinks.
-Check your park's policy on their official website.
-Bringing sandwiches and drinks saves $50 or more per family.
+Check your park's policy.
+Sandwiches and drinks save $50+ per family.

-Check for resident discounts.
-Most Florida parks offer lower prices for Florida residents with valid ID.
-If you have a friend or family member who's a resident, bring them along.
+- Florida resident discounts.
+Most parks offer reduced prices for Florida residents with valid ID.

 Florida has more water parks than any state needs.
 But the ten on this list justify the ticket price, the sunscreen budget, and the drive.
 Pick the one that matches your family, buy your tickets online, and go on a Wednesday.